 Skip to content

-Article by Nancy O’Neal, CFP®, CFIRS™ – Senior Vice President & Chief Compliance Officer
+Article by Nancy O’Neal, CFP®, CFIRS™ – Executive Vice President & Chief Compliance Officer

-You have been very diligent about ensuring that you have your estate plan in order.
-All of your assets are titled appropriately, you have executed the necessary legal documents and your heirs are aware of your wishes concerning family heirlooms and other valuable personal property.
-But what about your digital assets?
+You’ve been meticulous in ensuring your estate plan is in place: your assets are properly titled, all necessary legal documents are signed, and your heirs are well-informed about your intentions for family heirlooms and other valuable personal property.
+However, have you considered the fate of your digital assets?

-In today’s digital world, almost everyone has online accounts and uses electronic devices to create and store documents, photos, music, etc. Have you thought about what will happen to these assets if you become incapacitated or when you pass away?
-If you haven’t taken the necessary steps to ensure that someone knows what digital assets you own and has the legal right to access them, those irreplaceable family photos and important documents could be lost forever.
+In today’s digital world, most people maintain online accounts and store important items—such as documents, photos, and music—on electronic devices.
+But what happens to these assets if you become incapacitated or pass away?
+If you haven’t taken the proper steps to grant someone the legal authority to access and manage your digital assets, you risk losing valuable and irreplaceable content such as important documents and family photos.

-It can be beneficial to designate a Digital Executor to carry out your wishes as detailed on your digital assets inventory.
-While this is not a legally binding designation, choosing a trusted person who has the technical ability to handle the task can be beneficial.
-This can be a different person than the one you have named to settle your other affairs.
+Consider appointing a Digital Executor to carry out your instructions concerning your digital assets.
+While not a legally binding designation, choosing someone trustworthy and technically capable to handle these tasks can be highly beneficial.
+This person could be different from the individual responsible for settling your other affairs.

 We can help you get started.